TwoRavens/TwoRavens/documentation/local_install.md

 The following is tested on a Mac (OS 10.12.6).
 The Ubuntu install is based on 18.04, which will also work on [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

+Due to a required dependency, this will not install on "regular" Windows.

 ## A. Clone the repository

 - Use Github Desktop to pull down the [TwoRavens repository](https://github.com/TwoRavens/TwoRavens)